Add a SAML ApplicationAdd a SAML Application

 - Contact your SaaS application provider to learn about their SAML policies and how much time they need to enable the SAML configuration.
 Plan your timetable accordingly.

-- At least one identity source must be configured and connected for the Cloud Authentication Service.
+- At least one identity router and one identity source must be configured and connected to the Cloud Authentication Service.

 Collect the SSO configuration settings for the web application to which you are configuring the connection.
 For example, you need to know:

 - The SSO profile for the SAML connection: IdP-initiated or SP-initiated.
 For more information, see SAML Applications .